 Oakland County.
 The Sixth Judicial Circuit consists of Oakland County and has 19 judges.
-Under the Act, subject to Section 550, the sixth circuit is authorized to have one additional judge beginning January 1, 2019.
+Subject to Section 550 of the Act, the sixth circuit is authorized to have one additional judge beginning January 1, 2019.
 Under the bill, subject to Section 550, the sixth circuit also could have one additional judge beginning January 1, 2021.